mrmichaelgallen/Project/readme.md

 * Create a maze game
 * Create text game
 * Create a reminder app
+* Create an Exact "How Old You Are" by using birthdate and current date now()

 ### Other ideas
 * App to help people learn terms